Harry Corbett: Biography

 His first appearance with the silent Sooty was in a 1952 BBC TV show, Talent Night.
 He was given a part in Peter Butterworth's TV show Saturday Special.
-Sooty was such a hit that the BBC offered Corbett six programmes at 12 guineas each.
+Sooty was such a hit that the BBC offered Corbett six programs at 12 guineas each.
 In a 1970 interview, Corbett recalled the conversation he had with his wife Marjorie about his next steps:

-‘"Well, lass... what’s it to be?”
+'"Well, lass... what's it to be?"

-'“Well, lad,” she replied, “it’s now or never.
-Best take the plunge.”
+'"Well, lad," she replied, "it's now or never.
+Best take the plunge."

 "So I did.
 I threw up my job.
-We changed Teddy’s appearance, gave him black ears, and called him Sooty."
+We changed Teddy's appearance, gave him black ears, and called him Sooty."

 Sooty soon had his own show which combined music, simple magic tricks with slapstick comedy in which Sooty usually poured liquid over or attacked Corbett.
+On 3rd September 1996, both appeared on a 26p Royal Mail postage stamp, with Sooty brandishing a hammer.

 Sooty and Corbett were also regularly featured on the Mickey Mouse Club in the United States in the mid-to-late 1950s.

 In early 1968, producers at the BBC told Corbett that, while he should remain as puppeteer, an actor should interact with Sooty.
 Corbett declared this to be "a horrible American idea".
 Instead, he moved the show to commercial television.

-After he suffered a heart attack at Christmas 1975, his younger son, Peter (stage name Matthew), took over, buying out his father for £35,000.
-However he did make occasional appearances on The Sooty Show for several years with his son.
-Harry continued his one-man stage show after he gave up his television appearances, and he died in his sleep on 17 August 1989, after playing to a capacity audience at Weymouth Pavilion in Weymouth, Dorset.
+After he suffered a heart attack at Christmas 1975, his younger son, Peter (Matthew), took over.
+He continued to make occasional appearances on The Sooty Show for several years with his son.
+Corbett continued his one-man stage show after he gave up his television appearances, and he died in his sleep on 17 August 1989, after playing to a capacity audience at Weymouth Pavilion in Weymouth, Dorset.